justinfarrelldev/Thor-Game-Engine/README.md

 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
-**4th Nov, 2019**
+**8th Nov, 2019**
-- The entire engine is now a fully-fledged Node.JS server (this is my first time making a server, I am quite proud).
-You can run the server the old way (double click index.html) or by running a Node server and using index.js instead.
-In the future, the only way to properly run it will be with a server.
-This will likely be the last update where the engine will still function the old way.
+- After many hours struggling to do so, the engine now has the ability to have images uploaded to it.
+The images unfortunately cannot be used for builds yet (or deleted yet without the help of file explorer) but they can be messed around with in play mode.
+Good things are planned for the future!
+Very good things!

 # How to Use Thor
 As of right now, Thor can work client-side correctly for testing out games (double click index.html).
 However, it cannot save or download the game unless it is launched within a NodeJS server.

 # To-Do
-**Updated 4th Nov, 2019**
+**Updated 8th Nov, 2019**
 - Fix vulnerabilities
-- Add support for uploading custom images to Thor (similar to Unity's file viewer)
+- Add support for using custom images uploaded to the engine in exported games
+- Add support for deletion of images from the engine (as well as an interface to do so)
-- Create a file viewer with Javascript (similar to Unity's project file viewer) with drag and drop capability.
-This will be so much easier with the engine now being a server.
+- Enhance the file viewer (similar to Unity's project file viewer) with drag and drop capability as well as more interactability.
-- Add more library functions (especially for making UI and WebGL)
+- Add more library functions (especially for making UI and WebGL, as well as images)
 - Make Thor download files correctly while not launched on a server
 - Fix warnings about using XMLHttpRequest (not an immediate priority)
 - Add configuration options for Thor (likely stored in the browser cache)